 “Live the meeting experience”

 Ever since it was founded, the House has opened its doors to everyone from every type of background, but particularly travellers with the least resources.

 The Abraham’s House also hosts Bible sessions and voyages of hope for delegations from Secours Catholique-Caritas France.
 These travellers, volunteers and people in difficulty from all religions share a precious time of meetings, discovery and regeneration together as a group in the Holy Land.

-The Abraham’s House can accommodate up to 140 visitors in individual rooms and dormitories.
+The Abraham’s House can accommodate up to 100 visitors in individual, double or triple rooms.
 A religious community (Dominican Sisters of the Presentation of the Blessed Virgin) and 80 volunteers share responsibility for welcoming pilgrims throughout the year.